Night of the Dead Living: Reception

 The episode received generally positive reviews from commentators, although David P. Kalat, author of Homicide: Life on the Street: The Unofficial Companion, said mainstream television audiences were "somewhat turned off by the minimalist approach".
 USA Today writer Matt Roush gave the episode four out of four stars, comparing it to David Mamet's Glengarry Glen Ross and calling it "minimalist drama (with) maximum impact".
 Roush wrote, "Imagine a crime show during which no crime occurs.
 Next to nothing happens.
 Yet every second counts."
 Lon Grahnke of the Chicago Sun-Times also gave it four out of four stars.
 He wrote, "If Life on the Street winds up dead after tonight's episode - the victim of low Nielsen ratings - at least the nine superb actors in the squad will know they made a grand exit."

 The Salt Lake Tribune writer Harold Schindler praised the episode, particularly the "excellent writing, great acting [and] super atmosphere".
 Rocky Mountain News writer Dusty Saunders called the series "superb" and described Night of the Dead Living as "fascinating character studies of police officers in the squad room".
 In a 2007 article, Star Tribune writer Neal Justin included "Night of the Dead Living" in a list of 10 excellent network television episodes dating back 40 years.
 Justin said the episode proved it was not acting that made for good television, but rather strong writing and acting.
 Not all reviews were positive.
 John J. O'Connor of The New York Times praised the series in general, but said the various overlapping subplots in "Night of the Dead Living" - like the Santa Claus suspect, the pre-teen murder suspect and the cleaning woman's missing baby - felt like gratuitous "oddball routines".
 O'Connor added, "Too much cleverness can be grating."

 Frank Pugliese and Tom Fontana won a Writers Guild of America award for Outstanding Achievement in Television Writing for Episodic Drama for the "Night of the Dead Living" teleplay.
 The script competed in that category against another Homicide episode, the first season premiere "Gone for Goode".
 The "Night of the Dead Living" teleplay also defeated scripts for the shows I'll Fly Away, Life Goes On, Picket Fences, TriBeCa and Reasonable Doubts.

 Home media

 The first and second season episodes were included in the four-DVD box-set "Homicide: Life on the Street: The Complete Seasons 1 & 2", which was released by A&E Home Video on May 27, 2003.
+The DVD places "Night of the Dead Living" in its correct chronological order within the season, restoring all storylines and character developments.